 Sri Lanka is home to the elusive sloth bear.
 Because it is enigmatic, there is no information on the animal’s ecology, its distribution across the country and its preservation status.
 The country is also home to the leopard, which unfortunately is poached for its fur, teeth and meat.

 In addition to carnivores, Sri Lanka has five species of deer running wild.
 The species that has the largest distribution across the country are the sambar and the spotted deer.
 Like the leopard, it is also poached and may soon become endangered.
-Of course, Sri Lanka is home to the elephant, which has been historically important to the way of life of the Sri Lankans.
+Of course, Sri Lanka is home to the elephant, which has been historically important to the way of life.

 Sri Lanka has over 60 species of fresh water fish, as well as almost a thousand saltwater fish.
 Over 24 species of freshwater fish are endemic to the country.
 Because of industrial progress, the fresh water and saltwater fishes are currently endangered along with other marine ecosystems.
 Sri Lanka also has 26 endemic species of birds as well, and has a greater number of visiting and migrating birds entering its lands.

-There are several places to experience Sri Lanka’s wildlife.
+There are several places to experience the rich diversity of Sri Lanka’s wildlife.
 One of the highly recommended is Dambulla, where you can see elephants and parrots.
 Aside from animals, you can also play cricket and visit Dambulla Temple in this site.

 Next to Dambulla, you can visit the Uda Walawe Games Park which has an elephant sanctuary.
 Established in 1972, it is a sprawling 308km sq. park where elephants freely roam and you can see them in all their glory and natural lifestyle in the fields.
 Aside from elephants, different kinds of birds can be spotted in Uda Walawe, as well as the Uda Walawe people who reside within the park.